 Grooveshark validates our theory.
 For online music streaming services, people search for online music, radio and expect it to be free.
 We still need some more data about the users; the volume of searches per month is the next one.

 What you see in the chart above could seem too encouraging at first but these results are filled with noise (useless keywords, irrelevant for the music streaming business).
-Almost 60 million searches each month for keywords related to the what we placed in the input.
+Almost 60 million organic searches each month for keywords related to those we placed in the input.
 Let’s start filtering to get to the reliable numbers.

-After the filters were added (average monthly searches > 1000; removed other keywords), we get some realistic numbers about the volume of searches.
+After we added the filters (average monthly searches > 1000; removed other keywords), we get some real numbers about the volume of searches.
 The overall number of monthly searches for keywords related to online music streaming is about 200.000.
-This is encouraging since that could be considered potential traffic for your new business.
-The numbers for the exact keywords are a bit low, free online music gaining 27k monthly searches, free online radios just above 18k, while free online streaming is about 4.4k searches.
+This is encouraging since that could be considered potential website traffic for your new business.
+The numbers for the exact keywords are a bit low, free online streaming gaining 14k monthly searches, while online music 246k, online radio 450k, and radio online 1,8M searches.

 So what do we know until now?

-The market has about 200k monthly searches with a potential of over 50 million, people are looking for online radio and online music and expect it to be free.
+The market has about 40M monthly searches with a potential of over 120M, people are looking for online radio and online music and expect it to be free.

-Also to mention is the fact that there is a drop in search volume during the summer.
+Also to mention is the fact that there is a slight drop in search volume during spring.
 Let’s see how the other tools can help us build a complete user profile and market trends.

-Let’s complete our users profile by studying the demographics offered by the display planner tool.
+Let’s complete our users’ profile by studying the channels they are using, offered by Benchmarking in Google Analytics.

 *Full disclaimer here; while we said in the beginning of the article that Google’s tools aren’t enough to make a complete marketing strategy, we feel that we should mention it again throughout the article.
 Do use other tools and data for a complete marketing strategy, use Google just as a starting point to get an overall image of the market.

 From our last chapter we can say that we gathered a lot of data from the market.
-The fact that the online music streaming industry is maturing, that users have become loyal to certain brands, the personae of 18-34 year old who want free online music and spend their time on mobile devices are great assets in making a marketing strategy.
+The fact that the online music streaming industry is maturing, that users have become loyal to certain brands, the personae who want free online music and spend their time on mobile devices are great assets.
+We can use all this Google data to make a strong marketing strategy and grow your business.
 Let’s now study the competitors, benchmark them and see their strengths and weaknesses.

 Brand power is the interest in Google Trends over time.
 We inserted the brand of the three competitors we are studying into Google trends and we got the following result:

-From the analysis we can see that Pandora has the greatest brand power among the competitors.
+From the analysis, we can see that Pandora has the greatest brand power among the competitors.
 It did have a larger lead in later years but Spotify has gained a lot of ground.
-Grooveshark’s brand power seems to be going down starting from 2013.
+Grooveshark’s brand power seems to be going down starting from 2013 and had a definitive fall in 2016.

 It’s also worth mentioning that Pandora’s trend could be affected by the launch of the movie Avatar in 2009.